audioburst-labs/AudioburstPlayer-iOS/README.md

 use_frameworks!

 target 'MyApp' do
-    pod 'AudioburstPlayer', '~> 0.1.0'
+    pod 'AudioburstPlayer', '~> 0.1.2'
 end
 ```

 ## Getting started

-To start using `AudioburstPlayer`, you need to provide an application key (check [Audioburst Studio site](https://developers.audioburst.com/)) and experienceId that represents customized playlist settings (to obtain one please check [Audioburst Studio site](https://developers.audioburst.com/)).
+To start using `AudioburstPlayer`, you need to provide an application key (check [Audioburst Studio site](https://studio.audioburst.com/)) and experience id that represents customized playlist settings (to obtain one please check [Audioburst Studio site](https://studio.audioburst.com/)).

 ## Usage